1State of the project

 We have released all the working files and sources.
 You can get them by visiting our online repository, or in this project page.

-Be aware that this is an alpha release: we’ll keep on testing and improving the system in the next months (and we’ll obviously let you know about all of the improvements to come).
+Be aware that this is an Beta release: we’ll keep on testing and improving the system in the next months (and we’ll obviously let you know about all of the improvements to come).
 One of the things that drives us when displaying the code is finally being able to expand our scope of collaborators, so feel free to write us through Hackaday discussion or with the form that you can find at our website.

-We’re preparing Chordata’s documentation so that anyone can access the core functionalities without the need of any sort of expertise.
 We’re also preparing a Tindie store in which you’ll be able to purchase our pre-built kits: this will enable people without knowledge of electronics to build and use Chordata so that they can apply its functionalities in their personal projects.

-2Get the hardware
+2Get the Chordata hardware

 a.
 (The easy way, coming soon..):